osu-mist/express-api-skeleton/README.md

     $ cp api/v1/db/oracledb/pets-dao-example.js api/v1/db/oracledb/<resources>-dao.js
     ```

-7. Make sure to require the correct path for the new DAO file at path handlers files:
+7. Make sure to use the correct path for the new DAO file at path handlers files:

     ```js
-    const petsDao = require('../db/oracledb/<resources>-dao');
+    import petsDao from '../db/oracledb/<resources>-dao';
     ```

 ## Getting data source from an AWS S3 bucket